ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ### TLS 1.3 Handshake Protocol

 * [RFC 8446](https://datatracker.ietf.org/doc/html/rfc8446)
     * Provided ASN.1 notations about data structures are super useful when implementing the client.
-Especially, if one consults a friendly LLM. *The Rust starter project has already most of them.*
+Especially, if one consults a friendly LLM. *The Rust Starter project has already most of them.*
     * You *will need to* read this standard to understand the protocol.

 * Transport Layer Security [in Wikipedia](https://en.wikipedia.org/wiki/Transport_Layer_Security)